Find Affordable College Courses

 75% Women

-Purdue University - Main Campus comes in at #10 on our list of the most popular colleges offering master's degrees in communication and journalism.
+Purdue University - Main Campus is the 10th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-The communication and journalism program at Purdue University - Main Campus awarded 186 master's degrees during the 2020-2021 school year.
-Of these students, 75% were women and 24% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 186 people received their master's degree in communication & journalism from Purdue.
+Of these students, 75% were women and 31% were members of underrepresented racial-ethnic groups.
+Purdue University - Main Campus communication & journalism graduates who receive their master's degree go on to jobs earning a median salary of $54,196.

 #11